 My own two daughters, aged 10 and 12 have been my pattern testers for this book.
 It was great to see their sewing confidence grow as they progressed through the tutorials.
 They started out with the super simple and very fast project - tissue pouches.

 and then went on to make things like bags, soft toys and zipped pouches!

 By the end of the book, once all the tutorials have been completed, the sewer should have the confidence to be able to browse through the endless sewing tutorials available online - both here on my blog and on many other fabulous blogs and sites - and try making lots of new things!

-To purchase your own copy of this book to teach someone (or perhaps even yourself) to sew, for just
+To download your own FREE copy of this book to teach someone (or perhaps even yourself) to sew, simply click this link.